 Telegu speakers in New Zealand need spiritual discernment and hunger so they can find the savior.

-* Scripture Prayers for the Telugu in New Zealand.
+* Scripture Prayers for the South Asian, Telugu-speaking in New Zealand.

 * Pray for Telegu speaking believers to have so much joy, peace, love, and patience that their employers will want the same spiritual blessings, which only come from a relationship with Christ.